kdz/infecdb/README.md

 ## About the files

 #### server.py
-This is the main server file.
+This is the main web-app server file.
 It uses Flask as instructed, constructs query strings incorporating each of our entities and relations, and retrieves selected columns from each query.

-I've created genericized functions to query any table by any number of field
+I've created genericized functions to query any table by any number of search-field  inputs: SELECT [columns specified] FROM [table] WHERE [field specs]
-inputs:
-  SELECT <columns specified> FROM <table> WHERE <field specs>

-I've created other functions for SELECT from joined tables, and a custom query for finding the five closest patients to a medic for their ToDo list.
+I've similarly created other functions for SELECT from joined tables, and a custom query for finding the five closest patients to a medic for their ToDo list.

 #### cloud_connect.py
 This python script uses sqlalchemy to create an engine connected to the w4111 azure-based database.

-#### Client-side code
-- Main.elm, Menu.elm
+#### Client-side code: Main.elm, Menu.elm

 I constructed the client using Elm (compiles to HTML + Javascript).
 It tracks user input and sends POST requests to the Flask server using JSON.
 The responses from flask come back as JSON, and I decode these to render the resulting tables.